ashyshka/GL-DevOps-Kubernetes/week4/task1/doc/Concept.md

 ## KinD (It means Kubernetes-IN-Docker. )

-KinD is Kubernetes SIGs project.
+KinD is Kubernetes SIGs project
 Github stars: ~11.7k
 Contributors: 200+
 First commit: Sep 2018
 Main developer: Kubernetes SIG

 	Supported OS and Architectures: MacOS and Windows at the AMD64, Linux at the AMD64/ARM64 Automation Posssibility: Support easy create cluster, can`t use addons Additional Features: Have'nt any monitoring and logging system, but can use kubectl and in-box CLI for managing cluster

 ## minikube

 Minikube is another Kubernetes SIGs project.
 Github stars: ~26.8k
 Contributors: 650+